darrenks/atlas/docs/syntax.md

     ──────────────────────────────────
     1 1 1 1 1 1...

-If an implicit value is used at the beginning a line it is the result of the previous line (or stdin if it is the first line).
+`ans` is a special op that is the result of the previous line.

     1+2
-    -
+    ans-
     ──────────────────────────────────
     3
     -3